-- 23.1 As outlined earlier in the report, we continue to work closely with a range of community groups and Town and Parish Councils to develop alternative ways of delivering services.
+- 22.1 As outlined earlier in the report, we will continue to work closely with a range of community groups and Town and Parish Councils to develop alternative ways of delivering services.
 By engaging with residents and other partners it can be possible to find alternative ways of delivering those services that support our community.
-We will continue to engage with a range of partners and service users (experts by experience) who could assist in developing alternative service solutions in those areas that have potential to impact upon our residents. - 23.2 Our 2023/24 approach to consultation and engagement on our budget included communication in relation to key changes to where the Council intends to spend its budget and highlighting areas for new investments.
+We will continue to engage with a range of partners and service users (experts by experience) who could assist in developing alternative service solutions in those areas that have potential to impact upon our residents. - 22.2 Our 2023/24 approach to consultation and engagement on our budget will include communication in relation to key changes to where the Council intends to spend its budget and highlight areas for new investments.
 We will ensure that we engage with the community and our partners where there is an opportunity for us to work together to improve outcomes for our residents, or where there is potential for an impact on the community.
-We will continue to identify those who wish to work with us on developing alternative service solutions. - 23.3 As in previous years, communicating and engaging with the community on our future plans is an important part of the budget process and the ways in which we did this are outlined below.
-However, the aim is to build more in-depth engagement during 2023/24 and later years involving residents and partners in developing solutions, therefore an important part of our communication plan is to identify those who are willing and able to be part of this process.
+We will continue to identify those who wish to work with us on developing alternative service solutions. - 22.3 As in previous years, communicating and engaging with the community on our future plans is an important part of the budget process and the ways in which we will do this are outlined below.
+However, the aim is to build more in-depth engagement during 2023/24 and later years involving residents and partners in developing solutions, therefore an important part of our communication plan is to identify those who are willing and able to be part of this process. - 22.4 The ways in which we will seek views on our proposed strategy are as follows; - Discussions at a number of specific forums during January engaging wot Town and Parish Councils, the voluntary and community sectors and local businesses in both face to face and on-line sessions, - Communications campaign including media and social media, updated budget page on the council website, and direct email communication